yougotthis1/EdgeOfVision/README.md

 # EdgeOfVision
+Machine Learning On The Edge with GCP
-first ML on the edge project and published book
+First time project and published book

 This notebook, is a summary/demonstration of a simple computer vision project, completed with the integration of machine learning and cloud computing using an edge device.